Last update: 02.15.2019

-The bad news is that TorGuard for Netflix may not be the best choice because most of its servers have already been blocked by the most rigorous media streaming centers.
+Unfortunately, TorGuard is not the best choice for streamers.
+This is because most of its servers have already been blocked by the most rigorous media streaming centers.
 Therefore, it may take some trial and error to find a working server.
-Most of the time you will see this error message:

 Apart from the main VPN client, you can simply use the Anonymous Proxy (which is the cheaper option) for BitTorrent and uTorrent file-sharing.